The Dell P2717H offers premium design quality and extensive connectivity options, but it lacks certain modern features.

 What’s more, it’s rather expensive for a 1080p display considering there are 1440p and 144Hz models available within the same price range.

 The Dell P2717H is a 27″ 1080p IPS monitor with a fully ergonomic design and extensive connectivity options.
-However, it lacks modern features such as FreeSync and a 75Hz refresh rate yet it’s rather aggressively priced.
+However, it lacks modern features such as FreeSync and a 75Hz refresh rate, and it’s rather aggressively priced.

-Now, the monitor is 27″ in size and offers Full HD resolution which is 1920×1080.
-This results in a pixel-per-inch ratio of 82 which is not ideal.
+Now, the monitor is 27″ in size and offers Full HD resolution, which is 1920×1080.
+This results in a pixel-per-inch ratio of 82, which is not perfect.

-In comparison to 24″ 1080p monitors (~92 PPI), the picture of the Dell P2717H will be more pixelated; there will be less screen space and details won’t be as clear.
+In comparison to 24″ 1080p monitors (~92 PPI), the picture of the Dell P2717H will be more pixelated, so text and fine details won’t be as sharp.

 For more information, visit our dedicated best monitors for office work buyer’s guide.

-The Dell P2717H has input lag of ~15ms which is quick enough to eliminate any noticeable delays between your commands and what appears on the screen.
+The Dell P2717H has an input lag of ~11ms, which is quick enough to eliminate any noticeable delays between your commands and what appears on the screen.

-Moving on, the Dell P2717H 27″ monitor has a 6ms (GtG) response time speed which is sufficient to eliminate most of trailing of fast-moving objects at 60Hz, but some ghosting is visible in fast-paced games.
+Moving on, the Dell P2717H 27″ monitor has a 6ms (GtG) response time speed, which is sufficient to eliminate most of the trailing of fast-moving objects at 60Hz, but some ghosting is visible in fast-paced games.